 Serving the country means you must sacrifice time with loved ones which can be extremely difficult.
 It can also mean leaving a job you love when you are deployed.
-Returning from deployment can be difficult.
+Returning from a deployment can be difficult.

 In some cases, the job you held may no longer be available or you may be unable to focus on your work after dealing with the stress of a deployment to a war-torn foreign country.
-These four tips can help you refocus and, not only return to your job, but build a thriving career.
+These four tips can help you refocus and not only return to your job but build a thriving career.

 In the military, your skills and strengths were used to provide a particular service that was necessary as part of your deployment.
 The work you did while you were deployed translates into job skills.

-Get a copy of your Verification of Military Experience and Training to review any specific training you received that may translate into the civilian workplace.
+Get a copy of your Verification of Military Experience and Training to review any specific training that may translate into the civilian workplace.
 Review the things you did while you were deployed.
 There may be skills you used in the military that could be helpful in a different career than the one you held before deployment.

 As a member of the military, you have access to the G.I.
 Bill which will provide you with assistance to further your education.
 Take advantage of the opportunity and work toward a degree or certificate such as an online degree in American history that can improve your standing with future employers.